vosen/ZLUDA/TROUBLESHOOTING.md

 # Troubleshooting

-While we are making the best effort to support as many applications as possible, realistically, you will run into cases where things are not working.
+While we do our  best effort to support as many applications as possible, realistically, you will run into cases where things do not work.
 Here's a list of troubleshooting (or debugging) steps you can take, roughly in the order of increasing difficulty and power.

 ## Check for the presence of ROCm/HIP libraries

-At the bare minimum ZLUDA needs to load up HIP runtime and ROCm Compiler Support library.
-You can confirm that HIP runtime is loaded by executing your applications with environment variable:
+At the bare minimum ZLUDA needs to load the HIP runtime and the ROCm compiler support library.
+You can confirm that the HIP runtime is loaded by running your applications with environment variable:
 ```
 AMD_LOG_LEVEL=3
 ```
-you should see additional HIP debugging output this in the console.
-It should look like this:
+you should see additional HIP debug output in the console.
+It will look like this:
 ```
 :3:rocdevice.cpp            :442 : 15186552182 us: [pid:27431 tid:0x7f21a7842000] Initializing HSA stack.
 :3:comgrctx.cpp             :33  : 15186578605 us: [pid:27431 tid:0x7f21a7842000] Loading COMGR library.